european-modelling-hubs/covid19-scenario-hub-europe/data-processed/SIMID-SCM/2022-05-22-SIMID-SCM-Abstract.md

 The hypothesis on the waning rate has an important impact of the level of the equilibrium.
 Each time a change in contact behaviour/seasonality is assumed, there is a temporary divergence form the equilibrium during 2-4 months.

-Under the Pessimistic fast immune waning assumption, a small new wave appear during summer due to the waning from the last omicron wave.
+Under the Pessimistic fast immune waning assumption, a small new wave appear during summer due to the waning from the last omicron waves.
 Such summer wave is not present with the Optimistic slow immune waning.

-Each scenario project a small temporary increase of transmission in September-October, which depends on the level reached during summer.
+Each scenario project a small temporary increase of transmission in September-October, which depends on the level reached during summer (increased set of susceptibles).

 ## (b) Model assumptions